Pierre-Lannoy/wp-apcu-manager/README.md

 [![wordpress](https://badgen.net/badge/wordpress/5.2+/green)](https://wordpress.org/plugins/apcu-manager/)
 [![license](https://badgen.net/github/license/Pierre-Lannoy/wp-apcu-manager/)](/license.txt)

-__APCu Manager__ is a full featured OPcache management and analytics reporting tool.
-It allows you to monitor and optimize OPcache operations on your WordPress site or network.
+__APCu Manager__ is a full featured APCu management and analytics reporting tool.
+It allows you to monitor and optimize APCu operations on your WordPress site or network.

 See [WordPress directory page](https://wordpress.org/plugins/apcu-manager/).

 __APCu Manager__ works on dedicated or shared servers.
-In shared environments, its use has no influence on other hosted sites than yours.
+It is compatible with all plugins using APCu, like OPcache Manager, Traffic or W3 Total Cache.
 Its main management features are:

-* individual script invalidation, forced invalidation and recompilation;
+* individual object deletion;
-* manual site invalidation - a sort of 'smart' OPcache reset only for your site;
-* manual site warm-up - to pre-compile all of you site files;
-* optional scheduled site invalidation and/or warm-up.
+* full cache clearing.

-__APCu Manager__ is also a full featured analytics reporting tool that analyzes all OPcache operations on your site.
+__APCu Manager__ is also a full featured analytics reporting tool that analyzes all APCu operations on your site.
 It can report:

-* KPIs: hit ratio, free memory, cached files, keys saturation, buffer saturation and availability;
+* KPIs: hit ratio, free memory, cached objects, keys saturation, memory fragmentation and availability;
 * metrics variations;
 * metrics distributions;
-* OPcache related events.
+* plugins consumption.

 __APCu Manager__ supports multisite report delegation.